Entropic Inflation: Inflation with the Entropy Correction Term

+The entropic viewpoint does not yet shed new light on how to exit the inflationary epoch.
+In the quantum field theory approach, we expect that the exit will be by quantum fluctuations in the inflaton field.
+We have deliberately kept our discussion at the semi-classical level because the relationship between entropic gravity and quantum mechanics, if any, remains obscure.
+Entropic gravity can be viewed as demoting gravity from a fundamental interaction and hence demoting the graviton from an elementary particle status to be more like a phonon than a photon.
+Nevertheless, it is possible that an effective inflaton and inflaton potential might be derivable from entropic gravity to understand better the relationship between the two descriptions.
-There are then a couple of ways to exit the inflationary epoch which are catalyzed by quantum fluctuations.
-Some regions will have a bit extra density and slow the expansion rate and lower the temperature.

-In one case, if the number of degrees of freedom is an inverse function of temperature, and hence increases as the temperature decreases from highest temperatures, e.g. due to extra degrees of freedom appearing in complex condensed systems, then the thermal energy density of these degrees of freedom will dominate over the acceleration and quickly bring the inflationary period to an end.
+Naturally, some regions will have a slight over density and slow the expansion rate and lower the temperature.
+If the number of degrees of freedom is an inverse function of temperature, and hence increases as the temperature decreases from highest temperatures, e.g. due to extra degrees of freedom appearing in complex condensed systems, then the thermal energy density of these degrees of freedom will dominate over the acceleration and quickly bring the inflationary period to an end.

-However, if the number of degrees of freedom stays constant, the positive quantum fluctuations will continue slowly decelerating until particles begin to freeze out of thermal equilibrium and leave a residual density higher than the thermal background and one soon switches to a fully decelerating universe.
-Here we have to track the $G(T)$ for the matter and energy density in the lower temperature universe with the standard scaling laws proportional to: $1/a(t)^3$, $1/a(t)^4$, and so forth for matter, radiation (relativistic species), respectively. \footnote{ Including the correction energy term in the equation gives nearly the same constraint on $g$ and there is acceleration from the Planck scale down until the acceleration automatically shuts down at roughly $10^{-6} H_{Pl}$.
+However, if the number of degrees of freedom stays constant, the positive fluctuations will continue, slowly decelerating until particles begin to freeze out of thermal equilibrium and leave a residual density higher than the thermal background and one soon switches to a fully decelerating universe.
+Here we have to track the $G(T)$ for the matter and energy density in the lower temperature universe with the standard scaling laws proportional to: $1/a(t)^3$, $1/a(t)^4$, for matter and radiation (relativistic species), respectively. \footnote{ Including the correction energy term in the equation gives nearly the same constraint on $g$ and there is acceleration from the Planck scale down until the acceleration automatically shuts down at roughly $10^{-6} H_{Pl}$.
 At much later epochs when the matter and energy density are sufficiently diluted the acceleration resumes.
-This early slow down may bring the perturbation spectral index down slightly.}

-We assert that this obviates the need for stopping inflation, reheating, etc. and also produces the near scale invariant density perturbation spectrum.
+This early slow down may bring the perturbation spectral index down slightly.} We can reasonably expect that this also produces the near scale invariant density perturbation spectrum, and leave a detailed study of this topic for future discussion.